 1 Knowledge of number sense, concepts, and operations

 - 1. Compare real numbers and identify their location on a number line. - 2.
-Solve real-world problems, including problems in financial literacy (e.g., calculating percentages or simple interest), involving the four operations with rational numbers. - 3.
-Evaluate expressions involving the order of operations.
+Solve real-world problems involving the four operations with rational numbers. - 3.
+Evaluate expressions involving order of operations.

 2 Knowledge of geometry and measurement